cgy1992/Rad3D/ReadMe.txt

 	ogg eheora
 	lua

+4. How to Complie Rad3D

+	4.1 Windows (SDK auto copy to SDK.win32)
+		a.
+Open Rad3D.sln with vs2010/vs2010+
+		b.
+Build engine floder
+		c.
+Build other floder

+	4.2 Android
+		a.
+Build ThirdParty.Android
+		b.
+Build SDK.android
+		c.
+Build Samples.android
+		d.
+Open eclipse with Samples.android/java

-4. How to new scecen in MStudio copy scene/empty and rename edit empty.setting, if you need open new scene in MStudio
+5. How to new scecen in MStudio copy scene/empty and rename edit empty.setting, if you need open new scene in MStudio